401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 Canada: RRSP, TFSA, Employer Pension Plans

-Tax-Free Savings Account (TFSA): After-tax contributions ($7,000 annual limit in 2024); completely tax-free growth and withdrawals.
-No withdrawal age restrictions.
-Versatile for both retirement and other goals.
+Tax-Free Savings Account (TFSA): After-tax contributions with tax-free growth and withdrawals.
+Offers flexibility alongside retirement accounts.

 Key Resources: Government of Canada Pensions, CRA RRSP Information, Financial Consumer Agency of Canada